intel-iot-devkit/tinyb/README.md

 Contributing to TinyB
 ============

-You must agree to Developer Certificate of Origin and Sign-off your code, using a real name and e-mail address.
+You shall agree to Developer Certificate of Origin and Sign-off your code, using a real name and e-mail address.
 Please check the [Contribution](CONTRIBUTING.md) document for more details.